Next start date: September

-In year 1 the basics of forensics and the science behind it (biology & chemistry) are studied, alongside laboratory techniques and skills.
-Year 2 builds upon the basics of the science behind forensics alongside crime scene work with the addition of law and statistics relevant to forensic science.
-During year 3 you are introduced to the specialties of forensic science case work and research e.g. trace evidence and body fluid analysis.
-The Honours year (year 4) covers detailed forensic science specialties (DNA and substances of abuse) alongside a case exercise and forensic science project.
+In year 1 the basics of forensics and the science behind it (biology and chemistry) are studied, alongside laboratory techniques and skills.
+Year 2 builds upon the basics of the science behind forensics alongside law.
+During year 3 you are introduced to the specialties of forensice science case work and research e.g. crime scene work, trace evidence and body fluid analysis.
+The Honours year (year 4) covers detailed forensic science specialties e.g. DNA and substances of abuse, alongside an intensive forensic science project.

 Minimum Entrance Requirements

-English and Maths: All applicants must have passes in English and Maths in any of the following: SQA Standard Grade 1-2, National 5 grade A-B, Intermediate 2 grade A-B, GCSE grade A-C.
+English and Maths: All applicants must have passes in English and Maths in any of the following: SQA Standard Grade 1-3, National 5 grade A-C, Intermediate 2 grade A-B, GCSE grade A-C.